What are the Main Types of Sphincters?

 What is an Example of an Anatomical Sphincter?

 Some commonly recognised examples are the sphincter of the iris in the eye, the anal sphincter, the pyloric sphincter that separates the stomach from the small intestine, and the ileocecal sphincter found where the small intestine meets the large intestine.
-The human body contains approximately 50 to 60 different types of sphincters.
+The exact number of sphincters varies depending on classification, but anatomical texts generally recognize several dozen functional sphincters throughout the body.

 What are the Functions of Sphincter Muscles?